 - Apply online through your Registry account

-The ECTC can be awarded at the associate’s degree or bachelor’s degree level.
+The ECTC can be awarded through the approved college route at the associate’s degree or bachelor’s degree level.
 Find an ECTC-approved college.

 An ECTC at the associate’s level will qualify you to be a teacher at a state-funded child care center until 2029.
 After that, you’ll need a bachelor’s degree.